Launching a product online can be daunting, especially if your business is bootstrapped.

 9. Lure them with a Webinar

-It isn’t unusual for potential clients to want to see what you’re all about before they decide to buy your product.
+It isn’t unusual for potential customers to want to see what you’re all about before they decide to buy your product.

 So instead of hosting 1-on-1 demos or meetings, webinars give you a great opportunity to talk directly to a group of people at the same time.
 From there, you can make a direct pitch about your product.